Wandering Educators Youth Travel Blogging Mentorship Program

 Term Three – Apply what you’ve learned to help others, dig more deeply into your own interests:

-- Members will serve as peer advisors for students in Term One
+- Members can serve as peer advisors for students in Term One

 - Travel Blog site creation and monetization